-One individual trial we are claiming that this probability of success is p and we are saying that there are n numbers of different trials are there, What we also assume during the discussion of the probably that different trial that is the Bernoulli's trials which are mutual which are independent so the successive observations that successive outcomes are independent.

-So what we can say that if the expected value this is the expected value for the success is p for one trial and there are such n trials which are independent to each other then obviously the total number of expected value of the success should be the for one trial it is p two trials it will be 2p and similarly for the n trials it will be np and so that is why this value this np is your the expectation of that random variable x.
+That for a particular trial, one individual trial we are claiming that this probability of success is p and we are saying that, there are n numbers of different trials are there.
+What we also assume during the discussion of the probably that different trial, that is the Bernoulli's trials which are mutual, which are independent.
+So, the successive observations that successive outcomes are independent.
+So, what we can say that, if the expected value, this is the expected value for the success is p for one trial and there are such n trials which are independent to each other.
+Then obviously, the total number of expected value of the success should be the; for one trial it is p, two trials it will be 2 p and similarly, for the n trials it will be n p.

-Similarly if we take that variance we know we can just say that arbitrarily that this success is 1 failure is 0 if I say then we can say that then we can multiply that this one multiplied by this p is the number of success and the number of failure should be 1-p so this is coming this is for the one particular trial and as there are n different independent trial then we can say that total that his variance for this whole this n different trials should be multiplied by simply by n.
-So this is this one is equals to here variance of x, similarly we can also see the skewness.
+And so, that is why this value this n p is your the expectation of that random variable x.
+Similarly, if we take that variance, we know, we can just say that arbitrarily that this success is 1 failure is 0.
+If I say then we can say that, then we can multiply that this one multiplied by this p is the number of success and the number of failure should be 1 minus p so, this is coming, this is for the one particular trial.
+And as there are n different independent trial then, we can say that total; that this variance for this whole this n different trials should be multiplied by simply by n.

-That the interesting point here that for the skewness is that this skewness and we also discussed that positively skewed negatively skewed and symmetrical distribution now which is dependent on this probability of success.
-Now if we put the probability of success is equals to 0.5 then you can see that this skewness becoming zero, so this skewness factor the coefficient of skewness if it becomes zero we know that the distribution becomes symmetric.
+So, this is; this one is equals to here variance of x similarly, we can also see the Skewness.
+That the interesting point here, that for the Skewness is that; this Skewness and we also discussed that positively skewed negatively skewed and symmetrical distribution now, which is dependent on this probability of success.
+Now, if we put the probability of success is equals to 0.5 then, you can see that this Skewness becoming zero.
+So, this Skewness factor, the coefficient of Skewness if it becomes zero, we know that the distribution becomes symmetric.

-Now for the probability if the probability of success is and probability of failure are exactly same to each other, then the resulting binomial distribution is symmetric.
-Now if this p is greater than 1 - p then it will be skewed to the left and we know that is skewed to the left it means the positively skewed and if this p is less than equals to one if it is less than 1-p then it is skewed to the right that means it is negatively skewed.

-So depending on the probability of success this skewness coefficient of skewness of this binomial distribution changes from positively skewed to symmetric to negatively skewed.
+Now, for the probability; if the probability of success is and probability of failure are exactly same to each other then, the resulting binomial distribution is symmetric.
+Now, if this p is greater than 1 minus p then, it will be skewed to the left and we know that is skewed to the left, it means the positively skewed.
+And if this p is less than equals to one, if it is less than 1 minus p then, it is skewed to the right that means, it is negatively skewed.
+So, depending on the probability of success, this Skewness coefficient of Skewness of this binomial distribution changes from positively skewed to symmetric to negatively skewed.